Warranty, Support, and How We Help After Delivery

 Your Park Model RV includes a One Year Limited Manufacturer Warranty provided by Cavco Industries.

 You may still see the name Fleetwood referenced in certain warranty documents or owner manuals.
-Fleetwood is legacy branding that still appears on some materials, but the manufacturer is Cavco.
+Fleetwood is legacy branding that still appears on some materials, but Cavco is the manufacturer.

 Tap here to view the Fleetwood/Cavco Owners Manual

-If there is a manufacturing defect, you’re covered.
+If there is a manufacturing defect, you are covered.

-For the first year after purchase, the manufacturer's warranty generally covers defects related to:
+For the first year after purchase, the manufacturer warranty generally covers defects related to:

 • Structural components of the home